MignonPetitXelow/Amoops/readme.md

 <br>
 ### 🤖 What langages Amoops use?

-- Golang: Amoops utilizes Golang for the server-side development.
-Golang is a robust and efficient programming language that ensures the server's performance and reliability.
+- Golang: Amoops utilizes Golang, along with the Echo web framework, for server-side development.
+Golang is a robust and efficient programming language, and the Echo framework ensures the server's performance and reliability.

 - JavaScript (JS): JavaScript is employed for client-side scripting, enhancing the user experience by enabling dynamic and interactive features.